-The Public Order Act 1986 made it an offence to use threatening, abusive or insulting words or behaviour with intent to stir up racial hatred in the street or in a public speech.
-The Act also made it an offence to display, publish or distribute written material that is threatening, abusive or insulting with intent to stir up racial hatred.
-In both cases, it remains an offence without such intent if hatred is likely to be stirred up regardless.
+The 1986 Act makes it an offence to use threatening, abusive or insulting words or behaviour with intent to stir up racial hatred in the street or in a public speech.
+It is also an offence to display, publish or distribute written material that is threatening, abusive or insulting with intent to stir up racial hatred.
+In both cases, it is an offence even if there was no intent to incite hatred, but where hatred is likely to be stirred up regardless.

-The Public Order 1986 was amended by the Racial and Religious Hatred Act 2006 which created a new offence; that of stirring up hatred against people on religious grounds.
-The Act made it an offence to use threatening words or behaviour and, similarly to the 1986 Act, an offence to display, publish or distribute any written material with intent to stir up religious hatred.
-A further addition made it an offence to use threatening visual images or sounds in a broadcasted programme with intent to stir up religious hatred.
-Media employees at risk include the programme provider, producer, director and news/ content reader if they had intent.
+The Public Order 1986 was amended by the Racial and Religious Hatred Act 2006 which created a new offence of stirring up hatred against people on religious grounds.
+It is an offence to use threatening words or behaviour, and it is an offence to display, publish or distribute any written material with intent to stir up religious hatred.
+Furthermore, it is an offence to use threatening visual images or sounds in a broadcasted programme with intent to stir up religious hatred.

-It is important to note that the offence applies only to words that are threatening, not simply ‘abusive’ or ‘insulting’ which protects criticism of groups for their religious, or lack of religious, beliefs.
-This amendment in the 2006 Act thus clearly differs from the offence of stirring up racial hatred and is referred to as the ‘free speech section’.
-So, what is not restricted is the ‘discussion, criticism or expressions of antipathy, dislike, ridicule, insult or abuse’ of religious beliefs.
-Similarly, the ‘proselytising or urging adherents of a different religion or belief system to cease practising their religion or belief system’ if not threatening, is not illegal.
+It is important to note that the offence applies only to words that are threatening, not simply ‘abusive’ or ‘insulting’ – this protects free speech.
+Therefore, the ‘discussion, criticism or expressions of antipathy, dislike, ridicule, insult or abuse’ of religious beliefs are protected.
+Similarly, the non-threatening ‘proselytising or urging adherents of a different religion or belief system to cease practising their religion or belief system’ is not illegal.

-Such words which stir up religious hatred must be intended to do so – it is not enough that the words stir up such hatred as a result of recklessness.
-In Parliament debates it was decided that the aim of the act was ‘to prosecute those who seek to set one community against another’ not to stifle any criticism of religion.
+For the purposes of an offence under the 2006 Act, the words used to stir up religious hatred must be intended to do so – recklessness as to whether the words will stir up such hatred is insufficient.
+This reflects the intention of Parliament that the Act was to prosecute those who seek to set one community against another, and not to stifle any criticism of religion.

-Stirring up hatred on grounds of sexual orientation
+What is stirring up hatred on grounds of sexual orientation?

-When this section of the 2008 Act comes into effect, it will be an offence to use threatening words or behaviour or to display, publish or distribute any written material which is threatening if there is intent to stir up hatred on grounds of sexual orientation.
-As with the grounds of religious beliefs, it is also an offence to broadcast such material with intent to stir up such hatred and the employees to be held liable are identical in this law to those listed above.
+It is therefore an offence to use threatening words or behaviour, or to display, publish or distribute any threatening written material with the intent to stir up hatred on grounds of sexual orientation.
+It is also an offence to broadcast such material with intent to stir up such hatred.